- Category: Private Home

 For the kitchen, the idea was to create a continuous wall/floor texture in contrast with the parquet floor of the living room.
 The creation of a combination of Examatt and Exatarget is a reinterpretation of a traditional ‘flower’ design, applied with a decidedly contemporary detail.

-Given the compact size of the two bathrooms, the idea was to create a single space with two forms of bright colours, the turquoise and mango of Joyful tiles.
+Given the compact size of the two bathrooms, the idea was to create a single space with two forms of bright colours, the turquoise and papaya of Joyful tiles.

 What made you chose the Tonalite products?

 Tonalite products were chosen for the wide range of formats, finishes and colours available.

 What colours and combinations did you chose and how did you use them?

 The design includes a strong contrast of complementary colours in the bathroom.